 One of the most important points of engagement during the policy process occurs at the committee level.
 When a bill is in committee, any person who wishes may submit written and/or oral testimony in support of, or in opposition to the proposed legislation.

-Note *** LWVO lobby corps members who wish to submit testimony on behalf of the League MUST submit their testimony to the LWVO office and to the chair of the LWVO Advocacy Committee, whereby it will be approved and sent from there. *** Please start the process early enough to allow for review and possible revisions.
+Note *** LWVO lobby corps members who wish to submit testimony on behalf of the League MUST submit their testimony to the LWVO office (email Nazek Hapasha) and to the chair of the LWVO Advocacy Committee (email@example.com), whereby it will be approved and sent to the committee chair person from the office. *** Committee Chairs need the testimony 24 hours ahead of time, so please submit testimony to Nazek at least 48 hours ahead of time.
+Please start the process early enough to allow for review and possible revisions.
 If that is not possible because of timing of committee hearing, please mark the email as needing immediate consideration.

 Step-by-Step Guide for Oral Testimony

-HOW TO SUBMIT TESTIMONY: (Follow procedure on the witness template, but let Nazek know that you will be attending the committee meeting and presenting your testimony.)
+1. Follow procedure for written testimony, but let Nazek know that you will be attending the committee meeting and presenting your testimony in person.

 2. Bring a printed copy with you to read in front of the committee (you do not have to read your testimony word for word).

 3. Bring a few additional copies in case an ally, reporter, or lawmaker who is not on the committee would like a copy.